Poland: B2B Electronic Invoicing Mandatory Through the KSeF Platform

 - October 2021: Beginning of test period.
-Companies that would like to volunteer to participate in system testing can do so.
+Service providers can participate in system testing with KSeF.

 - January 2022: Voluntary phase.
-Companies that would like to can begin electronically invoicing.
+Companies can begin issuing "structured" invoices to KSeF and benefit from fiscal benefits.

 Benefits of the B2B electronic invoice in Poland